jundalisay/superb/content/en/research/indian/idea/chapter-01.md

 - sentient in tendency

-## The Cosmic Identity as Great-Layer from Sentient Prakrti
+## The Cosmic Identity as Identity-Layer from Sentient Prakrti

 Thus, Prakrti expresses Herself as the resultant force that starts saiṋcara*.
 This Prakrti is sentient, though rudimentally static.
 It creates the Pure “I” feeling in Puruśa.